 Subsidized Stafford Loans.
-These government-sponsored loans also charge a relatively low interest rate.
-Students can borrow up to $3,500 their freshman year.
+These government-sponsored loans charge a relatively low interest rate.
+Dependent students can borrow up to $3,500 their freshman year in subsidized loans.
 That limit increases as they go through school.

 For more information on the FAFSA, subsidized loans and financial aid generally, head to www.finaid.org.